 A Twoodo network can also consists of a team of users.
 Teams are created by typing a team name and adding the user IDs of the people you want to invite to the team (e.g., +websiteteam @bakari @tim, @tim).
 You can also send messages to other people, but they must join Twoodo and create a user ID, like it’s done on Twitter, Facebook, or Google+.

 Twoodo uses the tag system to sort thread exchanges.
 This approach means that when users click on a tag it will present all the messages with that same tag, as if they were put into an actual file folder.

 Messages and other activity posted to Twoodo can be supported by recently updated, priority, or creation dates.
-Twoodo also provides mobile access through its free iPhone app (available in a few weeks), which mirrors the functions of the online web application.
+Twoodo also provides mobile access through its free iPhone app [No longer available], which mirrors the functions of the online web application.